Skip to content

 │ └── state

-├── META // convention for FHIR metadata
+├── META // metadata in FHIR format

-└── <your data here> // your research files
+└── <your data here> // existing data files maintained

 └── ...